default-services/icons/README.md

 | IE11, Edge| last 2 versions| last 2 versions| last 2 versions| last 2 versions| last 2 versions| last 2 versions
 <br>

+## 🦟 Bugs
+Bugs reported on the project's [issues page](https://github.com/default-services/icons/issues) will be exterminated as quickly as possible, be sure to include steps to reproduce so they can be spotted easily.
+<br><br>

 ## 🏷️ License

 MIT © [Default](https://github.com/default-services/icons/blob/master/LICENSE)